 In the case of joint replacement, the cartilage lining of the joint is replaced and there is often an immediate resultant reduction in pain within that joint.
 However, prior to surgery the neighbouring tissues are likely to have become stiff and the muscles weak.
 After surgery, exercises to improve their strength, balance and joint movement are given.
 If there are issues relating to walking or day-to-day activities, your physiotherapist can help with this.
-We also offer hydrotherapy classes which may provide additional benefits to your physio management.
+We also can recommend hydrotherapy classes which may provide additional benefits to your physio management.

 In the case of joint reconstruction, the supporting structures of the joint—that is, ligaments and/or tendons that have been torn or stretched—are strengthened by a number of surgical methods.
 Rehabilitation will often have to be carefully staged so as not to overstrain these tissues.
 Strength and movement are slowly regained with guidance from your physiotherapist.